 Appropriate Vaccine Usage

-This is the percent of patients that have received the pneumonia and flu vaccines.
-Higher vaccination rates should be the norm at this point.
+This indicates the percent of residents that have received the pneumonia and flu vaccines.
+Higher vaccination rates should be demanded by residents.

 Residents Maintain Autonomy

-This tells you the percentage of patients that needed more assistance with activities of daily living over time.
+This is the percentage of residents that needed additional assistance with activities of daily living over time.
+Higher levels of needing for assistance with activities of daily living may indicate decline of a patient's well-being.

 Ability to Keep Residents Mobile